One-Day Literary Writing Lodge in Hong Kong Voices

-We are excited to announce that the Department of English Language and Literature at the Hong Kong Baptist University is collaborating with the award-winning Cha: An Asian Literary Journal and PEN Hong Kong to organise a very special One-Day Literary Writing Lodge in Hong Kong Voices (Saturday 15 December 2018).
-Some of the best known writers in Hong Kong will join hands with our linguistic and literature professors to create an exciting one-day writing experience for higher secondary school students.
+We are excited to announce that the Department of English Language and Literature at the Hong Kong Baptist University is joining forces with the award-winning Cha: An Asian Literary Journal and PEN Hong Kong to organise a very special One-Day Literary Writing Lodge in Hong Kong Voices (Saturday 15 December 2018).
+Some of the best-known writers in Hong Kong will team up with our linguistics and literature professors to create an exciting daylong writing experience for higher secondary school students.

-The idea of the Writing Lodge is to encourage our youths to write authentically in their own Hong Kong voices in a way that is also intelligible and expressive to a global readership.
-This is likely to be the next frontier of English literary writing in Hong Kong, and we are enthusiastic to help nurture the best writing talents from among our youths.
+The idea of the Writing Lodge is to encourage youngsters to write authentically in their own Hong Kong voices in a way that is also intelligible and expressive to a global readership.
+This is likely to be the next frontier of English literary writing in Hong Kong, and we are enthusiastic to help nurture the best writing talents from among our city’s young people.

-We would like to invite teachers from local secondary schools to nominate up to five of your students per school to participate in the Writing Lodge.
+We would like to invite teachers from local secondary schools to nominate up to five students per school to participate in the Writing Lodge.
 The nomination must include:

 1) Student’s name and year of study,

 3) Name and position of the nominating teacher, and

 4) A writing sample (it can be in the form of a poem, a classroom composition, or something that the student has composed creatively on their own initiative) by each of the nominated students.

 Nominations should be made to firstname.lastname@example.org OR email@example.com no later than Monday 29 October 2018.
 We would appreciate it if your set of nominations encompasses students of different backgrounds.

 |31 Oct 2018||